 Answer: No. Either side of the peering connection can terminate the peering connection at any time.
 Terminating a peering connection means traffic won’t flow between the two VPCs.

-43. If you peer VPC A to VPC B and I peer VPC B to VPC C, does that mean VPCs A and C are peered ?
+43. If you peer VPC A to VPC B and I peer VPC B to VPC C, does that mean VPCs A and C peer?

 Answer: No. Transitive peering relationships are not supported.